jasonemiller/jasonemiller.github.io/radio.md

 permalink: /amateur-radio/
 ---

-This page is for information about the _CSUCI Amateur Radio Interest Group_.
+This page is for information about the _CSUCI Amateur Radio Interest Group_ (KN6ZYB).

 ## Interest Group Meetings